bmry/winery-app/README.md

 **WINERY APP**

-This is a application is developed to model the communication between Customers, Waiter and Sommelier.
+This is an application is developed to model the communication between Customers, Waiter and Sommelier.

 **TECHNOLOGY STACK**